Chart Color Schemes

 Chisholm hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 The median age in Chisholm is 32 years, which is notably lower than Rest of NSW's average of 43 and also substantially under the Australian median of 38.
-Compared to Rest of NSW, Chisholm has a higher concentration of residents aged 35-44 (20.9%) but fewer residents aged 65-74 (5.3%).
-This 35-44 concentration is well above the national average of 14.2%.
-Between the 2021 Census and present, the age group of 35 to 44 has grown from 19.4% to 20.9% of the population.
-Conversely, the age group of 55 to 64 has declined from 8.2% to 6.8%.
-By the year 2041, Chisholm is expected to see notable shifts in its age composition, with the leading demographic shift being a growth of 64% (954 people) in the 35 to 44 age group, reaching a total of 2,449 from the previous count of 1,494.
+Relative to Rest of NSW, Chisholm has a higher concentration of residents aged 35-44 at 20.9%, but fewer residents aged 65-74 at 5.3%.
+This concentration of residents aged 35-44 is well above the national average of 14.2%.
+According to data from the 2021 Census, the proportion of residents aged 35 to 44 has grown from 19.4% to 20.9%, while the proportion of residents aged 55 to 64 has declined from 8.2% to 6.8%.
+By the year 2041, Chisholm is expected to see notable shifts in its age composition, with the 35 to 44 age group projected to grow by 66%, adding 972 people and reaching a total of 2,450 residents from the current figure of 1,477.